-What are we doing and what can you do?
-While we are not aware of any fraud at this time, we recommend you consider taking precautions, and remain vigilant in monitoring your personal information.
-To give you peace of mind, we are offering you "CM_Version" of free credit monitoring and identity theft insurance through Experian.
+While we are not aware of any instances of fraud at this time, we recommend you consider taking precautions, and remain vigilant against incidents of identity theft and fraud.
+As a precaution, UMHC encourages you to review your account statements and to monitor your personal information for suspicious activity and to detect errors.

+Also, for your peace of mind, we are offering you <<CM Length>> months of free credit monitoring and identity theft protection through Experian.
 This product is being offered at no cost to you but you must activate the free product by the activation date in order for it to be effective.
 The activation instructions are included with this letter.
 We also have included some additional steps you can take to protect yourself, as you deem appropriate.

-For more information about this incident, please call (888) 548-2226 between the hours of 8:00 am and 5:00 pm, Central Time, Monday - Friday (excluding major U.S. holidays).
-We sincerely value the relationship we have with you and are continuing to take steps to enhance our security measures to help reduce the risk of something like this happening in the future.
+For more information about this incident, please call 888-493-2172 between the hours of 6 AM and 6 PM Pacific Time, Monday - Friday (excluding major U.S. holidays).

+We understand the concern that this issue may raise for our students, employees and other members of our community.
+UHMC takes seriously our responsibility to protect the data entrusted to us.
+Even before this incident, we worked diligently to constantly evaluate our security posture and enhance the safeguards in our network.
 We are fully committed to protecting your personal information and sincerely apologize for any inconvenience or concern this may have caused.